maryscode/license-dashboard/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

-## Project Details
-✅ Step 1: Set Up Next.js
-Installed Next.js (npx create-next-app@latest cbh-dashboard)
-Ran npm run dev to confirm it worked.

-✅ Step 2: Set Up Zustand for State Management Installed Zustand (npm install zustand).
-Created useLicenseStore.js to manage licenses globally.

-✅ Step 3: Fetch API Data & Store in Zustand
-Created an API route (/api/licenses) to serve mock data.
-Modified Zustand store to fetch & store licenses in global state.
-Used useEffect in index.js to load licenses when the page loads.

-✅ Step 4: Install & Configure Tailwind CSS
-Verified Tailwind was installed (using PostCSS with v4.0).
-Styled the dashboard container & license list for better UI.

-✅ Step 5: Add Filtering for Licenses
-Modified Zustand store to store filterText.
-Created a search bar in index.js to filter licenses dynamically.

-✅ Step 6: Add a Reset Button for the Filter
-Added a "Reset" button to clear filterText and show all licenses.

-🔹 Step 8: Add New Licenses Dynamically
-📌 Goal: Create a form where users can add a new license, and update Zustand state.